Energy Performance Directive (Directive 2010/31/EU and Amendment EU 2018/844)

 - Calculation of the "cost-optimal level" of energetic requirements for new buildings and the building stock.
 Every Member state is obligated to calculate its individual cost-optimal level and to compare the results with the current requirements in place.
 The calculation method was published 16th January 2012 in the Commission’s Official Journal.

 - Independent control systems for energy certificates.
 As quality assurance for energy certificates, Member States shall ensure that a statistically significant sample of all energy certificates annually issued will be reviewed.
 (Article 18 in conjunction with Annex 2)

-- Extension of requirement for display of EPC.
+- Extension of requirement for the display of EPC.
 The display obligation for energy performance certificates will be extended to all (public and private) buildings, in which the public frequently visits more than 500 m².
-The limit will be lowered to 250 m² after 9th July, 2015.
+The limit will be lowered to 250 m² after 9th July 2015.
 (Article 13)

-- Energy performance indicators in commercial advertisement.
-For commercial real estate advertisements it is required to state an indicator of the overall energy efficiency based on an existing energy performance certificate.
+- Energy performance indicators in commercial advertisements.
+For commercial real estate advertisements, it is required to state an indicator of the overall energy efficiency based on an existing energy performance certificate.
 (Article 12)

 - Experts lists.
-In each European country a regularly updated lists of energy performance certificates assessors should be made available to the public.
+In each European country, regularly updated lists of energy performance certificates assessors should be made available to the public.
 (Article 17)

-Given the deadline of the directive, Member States had to implement the EPBD in national legislation by 9th July, 2012.
-The Federal Institute for Research on Building, Urban Affairs and Regional Planning supported the Ministries at that time in charge of this (BMVBS and BMWi) by providing advice on the technical implementation.
+The recast set a deadline for the transposition of the tasks by the Member States, the tasks were due to implement into national legislation by 9th July 2012.
+The Federal Institute for Research on Building, Urban Affairs and Regional Planning supported the Ministries in charge (at that time BMVBS and BMWi) by providing advice on the technical implementation.